roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-02 ****** bysadkins116© Thanks for all the comments and suggestions for the upcoming chapters.
+Thanks for all the comments and suggestions for the upcoming chapters.
 If you didn't read the first chapter I would suggest it as it gives some background that would explain where we are.
 Thanks again to HMAuthor for her excellent job editing and making this story somewhat readable.
 As always feedback is encouraged.

  Back Home.